JacobBradleyKenyon/BaseR_animation/README.md

 # BaseR_animation
 Animation using base R programming

-The Rcode file represents a function which can be run in base R (not RStudio).
+The "Wagon Animation.R" file represents a function which effectively runs in base R (not RStudio).

 The result of the function is an animated scene of a wagon.
 The animation includes spinning wheels, moving streams, rider and sun.